fnskcjswo123/HID-Arduino/README.md

 <br></br>
 - Inside the file, there are two versions of the Arduino script.
 All of these behaviors are fully adjustable and can be changed to suit your needs.
 <br></br>
+`RandomDelay_RandomMove.ino`:
-RandomDelay_RandomMove.ino: This script receives coordinates from a PC and performs a series of human-like movements.
+This script receives coordinates from a PC and performs a series of human-like movements.
 Instead of moving directly to the target coordinates, it intentionally introduces a random delay and first moves to a nearby location before moving to the final, specified coordinates.
 This staged movement is designed to mimic the unpredictable nature of human-like behavior
 <br></br>
+`RandomDelay.ino`:
-RandomDelay.ino: In contrast, this version is much simpler.
+In contrast, this version is much simpler.
 After receiving and moving to a set of coordinates, it only adds a random delay before receiving the next command.
 <br></br>
 <br></br>
 <br></br>